TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock.rst

 If modifying your production classes to add defaults isn't to your liking then there are more options.
 One of these is simply to use an instance as the spec rather than the class.
-The other is to create a subclass of the production class and add the defaults to the subclass without affecting the production class.
+The other is to create a subkundi of the production kundi and add the defaults to the subkundi without affecting the production class.
 Both of these require you to use an alternative object as the spec.
 Thankfully :func:`patch` supports this - you can simply pass the alternative object as the *autospec* argument::

-    >>> class Something:
+    >>> kundi Something:
     ...   def __init__(self):
     ...     self.a = 33
     ...
-    >>> class SomethingForTest(Something):
+    >>> kundi SomethingForTest(Something):
     ...   a = 33
     ...
     >>> p = patch('__main__.Something', autospec=SomethingForTest)